• Skip to primary navigation

 Do I Need to Blanch or Boil Green Beans Before Sautéing?

-Although it's possible to cook green beans directly in the sauté pan, it's best to briefly pre-cook them, otherwise they're slightly chewy.
+Although it's possible to cook them directly in the sauté pan, it's best to briefly blanch green beans first.
+This makes them tender and avoids them becoming slightly chewy.

-I guess it's not for nothing that the great French chefs - including Auguste Escoffier - precise pre-cooking green beans!
+I guess it's not for nothing that the great French chefs - including Auguste Escoffier - precise blanching green beans first!
 What's important is how to cook them in the pan.

 haricots verts in a large pan of unsalted boiling water next to bicarbonate of soda